 As we operate on a monthly schedule for processing rent and sales, leaving mid-month is largely discouraged.
 If you pay your rent for April, and then leave April 15th, you will not be refunded for the last half of the month.
 Similarly, if you express intent to leave by the end of April, but don’t move out until May 5th, we can either work out a prorated rent balance for you to pay, or declare any sales made in May forfeit.

-Please note that we do not permit partners to move out who have an active balance.
+Please note that we do not permit Shop Owners to move out who have an active balance.